How To Store Kids Artwork and School Papers

 Curate Regularly

-Each week, and again at the end of the school year, go through your child’s artwork and homework and choose the special ones, such as that A- math test he studied so hard for, her first spelling test, or that drawing he created for the school art contest.
+Each week, and again at the end of the school year, go through your child’s papers and choose the special ones to keep.
+These might be that A- math test they studied so hard for, first spelling test, or the school art contest drawing.

-For schoolwork, you can set up a binder or use a file box for long-term storage.
 Use one box or binder for each child, and be sure to label each piece with the child’s name and the date it was created.
-Keep only what you need to document your child’s handwriting, personality, and development for each grade level.
+Keep only what you need to document your child’s writing, personality, and development for each grade level.

 Curating the artwork is a bit different.
-For larger pieces or 3D art, take a photo of your child holding the piece – this gives you not only the picture of the artwork but a record of how old your child was when she made it.
+For larger pieces or 3D art, take a photo of your child holding the piece.
+This gives you not only the picture of the artwork but a record of how old your child was when they made it.

 You can then save the photo and recycle the art.
 For smaller pieces, choose a few to go into the child’s binder or file box, then go digital with the rest.